haraka/Haraka/docs/plugins/relay.md

 ### Destination Domains

+CAUTION: Do Not Use.
+This is provided solely for backwards compatibility.
+The enabling of relaying (a connection property) when a rcpt domain matches is a significant bug that permits bad senders to gain inappropriate privileges.

 Allowed destination/recipient domains.
 The field within the JSON value used by Dest Domains is "action": and the possible values are accept, continue, or deny.